nychealth/coronavirus-data/README.md

 ***

+## Important: Changes on March 3, 2021

+The Health Department made several changes to this repository and the [COVID-19 Data webpage](https://www1.nyc.gov/site/doh/covid/covid-19-data.page) on March 3, 2021.
+These include:

+* Adding rates of hospitalizations and confirmed deaths by modified ZIP code tabulation areas
+  * Case rates will be calculated for the most recent 28-days on a 14-day lag, and updated daily

+* Adding trends in rates of hospitalizations and confirmed deaths by multiple geographies
+  * Case rates will be calculated for each month on a 14-day lag, and updated monthly

+***

 ## Important: Changes on December 7, 2020

 The Health Department made several changes to this repository and the [COVID-19 Data webpage](https://www1.nyc.gov/site/doh/covid/covid-19-data.page) on December 7, 2020.
 These include: